Abdelrahman-Medhat/pinterest-warming-tool/README.md

 # Maximum number of parallel workers
 MAX_WORKERS = 1

+# Browser settings
+HEADLESS_BROWSER = False  # Set to True to run browser in headless mode (no GUI)

 # Path to accounts file
 ACCOUNTS_FILE = "accounts.json"

 # Path to comments file
 COMMENTS_FILE = "comments.json"
 ```

+#### Browser Settings

+The `HEADLESS_BROWSER` setting controls whether the browser runs in headless mode (no GUI):

+- `True`: Browser runs in headless mode, which is useful for server environments or when you don't need to see the browser window
+- `False`: Browser runs in visible mode, which is useful for debugging or when you want to see the browser interactions

 ## Usage